School Year

 Our MISSION is to provide an engaging, nurturing, inclusive educational community where each Falcon demonstrates ownership, resilience, and growth!

-ELA proficiency will increase to 55% by May of 2025 as evidenced by FASST ELA assessment by ensuring teachers use standards based tasks, give high-quality instruction, and collaborate with each other and academic coaches, resource teachers, assistants, school counselor and tutors.
+ELA proficiency will increase to 62% by May of 2026 as evidenced by FASST ELA assessment by ensuring teachers use standards based tasks, give high-quality instruction, and collaborate with each other and academic coaches, resource tea chers, assistants, school counselor and tutors.

 (View Marzano Model)

 Increase teacher efficacy in the area of ELA teaching through the strategic use of academic coaches to support collaboration among the team, increase the use of effective instructional strategies, engage teachers in differentiated and timely professional development, and provide structures to differentiate and support students.
-We will focus on the Marzano strategy, "Helping students process new content".
+We will focus on the Marzano strategy, "Using questions to help students elaborate on content ".

 Action #1